Combine the competitiveness of organized sports

 - At NEC 14, Sanford Kelly took on AquaSilk in a pre-scheduled money match.
 Sanford proceeds to crush Aquasilk.
 After the match, the hype of the moment winds down... and then Sanford looks into the crowd and points to PR Balrog.
 The two of them proceed to duke it out in a set that goes the full distance and is hype as can be.
 And then Sanford turns to the crowd and calls out Justin Wong.
 Their set goes the full five as well, and goes right down to the wire.
 Everyone involved lost their minds.

 - Every character in Melee gets one in this video, Super Smash Bros.
-Metagame, a compilation vid of amazing combos with every single character in the game, done by various pros.
-(Note: it consists of nine vids, but the link provides links to a playlist that automatically streams all of them, one after the next.
-Simply amazing.)
+Metagame, a series of compilation vids of amazing combos with every single character in the game, done by various pros.

 - WOMBO COMBO!!!